 Mr Greg Marsden

-I am a retired former executive headteacher.
-I spent thirty-five years in the teaching profession, over twenty-five of which were in headship.
-All my service was in the church school sector, both in Church of England and Catholic schools.
+Greg is a retired former executive headteacher with thirty-five years’ experience in the teaching profession, over twenty-five of which were in headship.
+All of Greg’s service was in the church school sector, both in Church of England and Catholic schools.

-For ten years I also worked as a head-consultant for my local authority, specialising in data analysis and the mentoring of newly-appointed headteachers.
-More recently I worked as a Local Leader of Education (LLE); in recent times deployed through a local teaching school.
-My LLE work consisted of two main strands; continuing headteacher mentoring, and overseeing the management of a school in challenging circumstances in an executive role.
-For ten years I was a Section 48 inspector for the Church of England National Society .
-I continue to do some part-time work as an Associate Advisor for schools in the Lincoln Diocese.
+For ten years, Greg also worked as a head-consultant for the local authority, specialising in data analysis and the mentoring of newly-appointed headteachers.
+More recently he has worked as a Local Leader of Education (LLE); in recent times deployed through a local teaching school.
+Greg’s LLE work consisted of two main strands; continuing headteacher mentoring and overseeing the management of a school in challenging circumstances in an executive role.
+For ten years he was a Section 48 inspector for the Church of England National Society and he continues to do some part-time work as an Associate Advisor for schools in the Lincoln Diocese.

-In addition to my work as a director of the Lincoln Diocesan Multi-Academy Trust, I am also a member of the Lincoln Diocesan Board of Education, where I chair the Learning and Development Committee.
-I am a member of the Corporation of Franklin Sixth Form College in Grimsby, where I chair the Standards Committee.
+In addition to his work as a director of the Lincoln Diocesan Multi-Academy Trust, Greg is also a member of the Lincoln Diocesan Board of Education, where he chairs the Learning and Development Committee.
+He is a member of the Corporation of Franklin Sixth Form College in Grimsby, where he chairs the Standards Committee.

-Outside of education I am Vice Chair of the Grimsby Cleethorpes Model Engineering Society, and a member of the traffic staff at the National Tramway Museum
+Outside of education Greg is Vice Chair of the Grimsby Cleethorpes Model Engineering Society, and a member of the traffic staff at the National Tramway Museum.

 Mrs Joanne Kerry